 co-discovery of the AIDS virus.

 Today, Dr. Gallo's work continues at the IHV, a first-of-its-kind virology center that combines the disciplines of research, patient care and prevention programs in a concerted effort to speed the pace of medical breakthroughs.
-IHV was co-founded in 1996 by Dr. Gallo who in addition to his position as director of the IHV is co-director of IHV’s Division of Basic Science and Vaccine Development, William Blattner, MD, associate director of the IHV and director of IHV’s Division of Epidemiology and Prevention and Robert Redfield, MD, associate director of the IHV and director of IHV’s Division of Clinical Care and Research.
+IHV was co-founded in 1996 by Dr. Gallo alongside his now longtime colleagues, William Blattner, MD, who is now retired, and Robert Redfield, MD, associate director of the IHV and director of IHV’s Division of Clinical Care and Research.
 The Institute is a part of the University of Maryland School of Medicine and affiliated with the University of Maryland Medical Center.
-IHV has cared for and treated more than 1 million HIV positive individuals in 7 African and 2 Caribbean nations in addition to more than 6,000 HIV positive Baltimoreans.
+IHV has cared for and treated more than 1 million HIV positive individuals in 9 African and 2 Caribbean nations in addition to more than 6,000 HIV positive Baltimoreans.
 In particular, IHV is internationally renowned for its basic science research, which includes the tentative launch of clinical trials in 2015 on a promising preventive HIV vaccine candidate funded largely by the Bill & Melinda Gates Foundation.
 The Institute’s five Divisions comprise Basic Science, Vaccine Research, Animal Models, Clinical Care and Research, and Epidemiology and Prevention.

 Prior to becoming director of the Institute in 1996, Dr. Gallo spent 30 years at the National Institutes of Health's National Cancer Institute, where he was head of its Laboratory of Tumor Cell Biology.
 A Connecticut native, his interest in science and medicine was first stirred by the loss of his 6-year-old sister to leukemia when he was just 12 years old.
 The physicians who cared for her made a lasting impression and Dr. Gallo would later make scientific research - and the opportunity to help put an end to deadly diseases - his life's work.